 While these can be purchased separately, we recommend you have the manufacturer of your trailer also supply jacks for levelling the trailer/house when stationary.
 Some manufacturers can weld adjustable jacks onto the bottom of a trailer to facilitate easy levelling.

 Make sure the v-class hitch is proper for the weight you will be pulling!
 Hitches also have their capacity for weight, called the tongue weight; the amount of weight that can safely be suspended from the receiver (or the maximum downward force exerted).

 Security: Hitch Locks/Wheel Locks, etc.

-People have had their tiny homes stolen by thieves.
+People have had their entire tiny homes stolen by thieves.
 Take precautions and get the absolute best trailer hitch lock that is on the market.
 Spare no expense!
-In addition to a hitch lock, consider wheel locks and a hidden GPS locating device built into the house, powered by a recharging and long lasting battery.
+In addition to a hitch lock, consider wheel locks and a hidden GPS locating device built into the house, powered by a recharging and long-lasting battery.
 Should a criminal find a way to pick up your house, trailer and all and place it on another transport unit, the authorities will be able to track it down!

 Legally, your home can only be 259.08 cm (102″) wide, as per Canadian transport laws.
 Wider structures require a special license and transport preparations that may want to be avoided due to additional costs.

 The maximum height in Canada and through most of the USA is 411 CM (13′ 6″).
 As for maximum length is depended on the province.
 CAA has a handy reference here.